Patients, Carers and Other Providers

-- Weblink to join the appointment.
+- Weblink to join the video appointment.
 The weblink becomes active 10 minutes before the appointment.

 Telehealth appointment etiquette/environment for patients and carers

-To make sure you have a better appointment, please make sure your preparation includes the following:
+To make sure you have a better appointment, please review Preparing for your video consultation - A Guide for Patients.

 Technology and Connection